pentahexctf/writeups/flagCTF/Crypto/Encoding is not Encryption/README.md

 This looks suspiciously like hex, so we decode with hex.

 Judging from the padding on the next string, we can guess it was encoded with base32.
-And then hex.
-And then base64.
-And then base32.
+The next string is composed of digits, and the letters A-F so we assume it's hex again.
+The padding on the next string suggests it is either base64 or base32 (it was base64).
+We use similar reasoning to determine the resulting string is base32.
 And then base32 again.
 And then hex.
 And then base64.

 ```
 Let us encode just one more time, and then we will stop.